Academics » Curriculum

 Year | Grade 9; Credit: 1/4 each semester

-Students are introduced to simple 4–part choral harmony, music theory and history.
-Emerging vocal technique is encouraged as the singers prepare for concerts and chapel singing.
-Required performances include the Christmas, Pops, Easter and Commencement Concerts, as well as periodic chapel singing.
+Students are introduced to simple choral harmony, sight singing, music theory, music history, and Christian worship.
+Emerging vocal technique is encouraged as the singers prepare for concerts and study Christian hymns and liturgies.
+Required performances include the Christmas, Pops, Easter and Commencement Concerts.
 All choir members may also participate in the WSMA solo and ensemble contest.
 This course is offered opposite days to the Freshman Computer Essentials course.

 Language Arts